SIGNS: SPECIALTY LIGHTED

 Hanging Lanterns & Lamp

 There were at least four lantern styles provided by IBI for Bavarian/s, and one lamp.
 The triangular "Ivy" lantern on the far left also had two other types of inserts that could be placed in the same frame as illustrated on the bottom.
-There was also a lantern below center, that was modified for use as a lamp, as depicted on the far right.
+There was also a fixture below that was used as a lamp, and as a hanging light, which rotated.